nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because usually convolutions may capture patterns better from one channel data (reduce noise from the RGB data)

 Here is an example of a traffic sign image before and after grayscaling.

+**TODO**
 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a next step, I normalized the image data because normalization is an important step which ensures that each input parameter (pixel, in this case) has a similar data distribution.
+This makes convergence faster while training the network.

-I decided to generate additional data because ...
+I decided to generate additional data because original images may not capture all the patterns and I wanted the model generalize better .
+To consider various situations I have converted images:

-To add more data to the the data set, I used the following techniques because ...
+-1. **Rotated** images by various angles (+- 20 degrees).Camera can see the images from various angles.
+-2.
+Model shouldbe robust with various **brightness** levels -3.
+Translations - models traffic signs at **different positions** on the picture -4.
+Applied **affine transformations**.
+Affine Transformation helps to modify the geometric structure of the image, preserving parallelism of lines, but not the lengths and angles.
+It preserves collinearity and ratios of distances.

+I have applied combinations of all these techniques to the same image during the augmantation process.
+We have imbalanced dataset. it means that classes are not equaly distributed

+To fix this i have developed several methods:

+- Add images to complete number of images of certain to the certain level.

 Here is an example of an original image and an augmented image: